BYODKM/Objective.css/README.md

   vertical-align: middle
 ```

-This idea is based on like this:
+This idea is based on this:

 ```js
 var button = new Button();